One Halloween someone gave Norm a card with a special message,

 “Not really.
 I can Photoshop stuff I find on the web, but I’m not a good drawer.
 My visual thing is once I see something, like a house or a photo or a person, I hardly ever forget it.
 Or them, if it’s a person.
 Since I’ve seen you in three of my classes, I’ll remember who you are whenever I see you.

 “Anyway, I think it would be great if we became friends.
 I’m sort of shy, and most of the kids I know are the ones I’ve known since elementary school.
 You seemed kind of quiet in class, but I thought it might be because you’re a newbie.”

 “I’m more than quiet, I’m terminally shy.
-My best friend Ryan would call me that and I’d always say I’m not, but really I am.”
+In Bellingham, where we lived, my best friend Ryan would call me that and I’d always say I’m not, but really I am.”
 He took a deep breath and let it out with a ‘whoosh’ sound.
 “You seem like a nice guy, and you smile all the time, so that’s why I thought we could become friends.”